Rules and Regulations

-If you are submitting a cancellation, transfer or deferral request to AFP, you must also cancel your appointments with the testing center.
+If you are submitting an appointment cancellation or a deferral request to AFP, you must also cancel your appointments with the testing center.
 Cancellations must be approved by Pearson VUE at least one full business day (24 hours) in advance.
 For Pearson VUE contact information, please visit www.pearsonvue.com/AFP.
 A "no-show" penalty of $100 USD per appointment will be assessed to candidates who do not cancel exam appointments.

 You may reschedule your appointments within the same testing window to a new date or change your test location.
 However, you must contact Pearson VUE at least one full business day (24 hours) prior to your scheduled appointments.
 For Pearson VUE contact information, please visit www.pearsonvue.com/AFP.
 (Please note: leaving a message on an answering machine is NOT an acceptable method of canceling or rescheduling your appointments to test.)

 If you miss your appointments, cancel too late, or arrive too late (30 minutes past your scheduled exam appointment), you will be considered a "no-show" candidate.
 In this event, you will not be allowed to reschedule your exam within the current testing window, you will forfeit your examination fee, and you must remit the $250 USD re-examination and $100 USD "no-show" fee per appointment for another testing window.